natanelia/sppak-backend/readme.md

 This is not real system and is build for course completion only.

 ## Installation
-- Follow installation steps from [Laravel Installation Instruction](https://laravel.com/docs/5.2/installation)
+- Follow installation steps from [Laravel Installation Instructions](https://laravel.com/docs/5.2/installation).
-- Import MySQL database `db_ppl_core'`
+- Import MySQL database `db_ppl_core`.
+- Create new MySQL database named `sppak`.
-- Run `php artisan migrate`
+- Run `php artisan migrate`.

 ## Technology Stack
 This project is built with: